List of awards and nominations received by Sarah Snook

 Sarah Snook is an Australian actress known for her roles on stage and screen.
 She has received various accolades including a Primetime Emmy Award, two Golden Globe Awards, two Screen Actors Guild Awards, a Tony Award, and a Laurence Olivier Award.

 Snook gained international acclaim and attention for her role as Shiv Roy in the HBO comedy-drama series Succession (2018–2023) for which she won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
 She also won two Golden Globe Awards for both Best Supporting Actress – Television and Best Actress in a Television Series – Drama, and two Critics' Choice Television Awards for both Best Supporting Actress in a Drama Series and Best Actress in a Drama Series.
 She was nominated for the Screen Actors Guild Award for Outstanding Actress in a Drama Series and won the Screen Actors Guild Award for Outstanding Ensemble in a Drama Series with the cast.

+For her role as a grieving mother looking for her son who disappeared in the Peacock mystery limited series All Her Fault (2025) she received the Critics' Choice Television Award for Best Actress in a Movie/Miniseries as well as nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie, the Golden Globe Award for Best Actress – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Actress in a Miniseries or Television Movie.

 Also known for her performances in Australian film and television, she has received three AACTA Awards, her first for Best Actress in a Television Drama for her role as an army nurse in Sisters of War (2010), followed by two wins for Best Actress in a Leading Role for playing an unmarried mother in the science fiction thriller Predestination (2014), and the lead role in the stop motion animated film Memoir of a Snail (2024).

-On stage, Snook acted in the West End and Broadway productions of The Picture of Dorian Gray (2024–2025), for which she won the Laurence Olivier Award for Best Actress and the Tony Award for Best Actress in a Play.
+On stage, Snook acted in the West End and Broadway productions of The Picture of Dorian Gray (2024–2025), for which she won the Laurence Olivier Award for Best Actress and the Tony Award for Best Actress in a Play respectively.